(And Other Reasons Your Email Isn’t Being Returned)

-It is perfectly acceptable to cut and paste part of a letter to a certain type of executive, but at least take the time to customize the first few sentences and address them by name.
+It is reasonable to cut and paste some information, but at least take the time to customize the first few sentences and address the recipient by name.
 Also, let the person you are contacting know specifically why you are contacting them.
 What makes you think you are a good fit for what they do and why?
 Let’s just say you are looking to approach a blogger.
 Saying something like, “I just read your story on this other artist and I really like the way it was written.
 I thought that since you liked what they do you might appreciate my new single…” is much more likely to get a response than a press release about your new product addressed to no one in particular.

 2) Poor Presentation

-*As a side note, I’m damn easy to get a hold of.
-I am in the business of selling music marketing services so it is part of my job to be as reachable as possible.
-That said, it isn’t hard to tell from presentation who is taking their career and image seriously and who is not.
-If there are people out there who are having trouble getting a hold of me, then they can forget about ever getting a hold of people who are really difficult to contact cold like A&R people, Music Supervisors and music journalists. *
+*As a side note, I’m easy to get a hold of.
+I am in the business of selling services so it is part of my job to be as reachable as possible.
+Also, it isn’t hard to tell from presentation who is taking their career and image seriously and who is not.
+If there are people out there who are having trouble getting a hold of me, then they can forget about ever getting a hold of people who are really difficult to contact cold like A&R people, Spotify editors, Music Supervisors and music journalists. *

 Another huge issue in presentation is spelling and grammar.
-Look, I’m no grammar Nazi and I would be completely lost without spell check, but reaching out to a stranger for help and then sending them what looks more like a text to your girlfriend is probably not a great idea.
-This all might sound silly, but I have found a huge correlation between the way people present themselves on email and how together their career is, and I respond to emails in order of the likelihood that I am dealing with someone who is serious (and willing to work!)
+Personally, I would be completely lost without spell check, but reaching out to a stranger for help and then sending them what appears to be a drunken text to a close friend isn’t a good idea.
+This all might sound silly, but I have found a huge correlation between the way people present themselves on email and how together their career is, and I respond to emails in order of the likelihood that I am dealing with someone who is serious (and willing to work).